mondoohq/installer/mdm-scripts/mac/README.md

 ## The 'Evergreen' Installer

-The so-called 'Evergreen' installer is responsible for always keeping devices updated with the latest version of the Mondoo tools.
-By using the install.mondoo.com API it looks for the latest version of the Mondoo Mac package and compares it to the installed version, if they differ it upgrades.
-It will also insert an embedded local configuration file using a non-default file location so that other installations of Mondoo do not conflict with this installation.
+The "Evergreen" installer is responsible for always keeping devices updated with the latest version of the Mondoo tools.
+By using the install.mondoo.com API, it looks for the latest version of the Mondoo Mac package and compares it to the installed version, if they differ, it upgrades.
+It also inserts an embedded local configuration file using a non-default file location so that other installations of Mondoo do not conflict with this installation.

 Please note that you must upgrade the script with your Mondoo configuration before deploying it.